p1x3l101-10/gtnh-2-packwiz/README.md

 Contributions are welcome, but I don't expect this to really take off...

 You can view the list of needed dependancies to build in the [`CMakeLists.txt`](./CMakeLists.txt), or a nicer formatted version [here](./DEPENDANCIES.md)

-# Usage

-You need to have the gtnh assembler repo cloned next to the binary so that it can use it